jegglestone/Animal-Store/README.md

 Online store for selling animals as pets

-This is an application that I've created as a place for browsing and selling animals (well, just dogs for now) as pets.
+This is an application that I've created as a place for browsing and selling animals (well, just dogs for now) as pets whilst allowing me to try out further features of ASP.Net MVC and Web-API and the Entity Framework amongst other things.

-Advertising : local press, forums, Google?
-Pet magazines.

 ##Technology stack